Chris Lacy

-Chris Lacy (born January 28, 1996) is an American football wide receiver.
-He played college football at Oklahoma State, and was signed by the New England Patriots as an undrafted free agent after the 2018 NFL draft.
+Chris Lacy (born January 28, 1996) is an American former professional football player who was a wide receiver for the Detroit Lions of the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys, and was signed by the New England Patriots as an undrafted free agent after the 2018 NFL draft.

 College career

 Lacy played football at Oklahoma State.
 He hauled in 63 passes for 920 yards and five touchdowns.

 Lacy received his degree in Industrial Engineering and Management.

 Professional career

 New England Patriots

 Lacy signed with the New England Patriots as an undrafted free agent on May 11, 2018.
 He was waived by the Patriots on May 18, 2018.

 Detroit Lions

 On May 21, 2018, Lacy was claimed off waivers by the Detroit Lions.
 He was waived on September 1, 2018 and was signed to the practice squad the next day.
 He was promoted to the active roster on December 22, 2018.

 On September 21, 2019, Lacy was waived by the Lions and re-signed to the practice squad.
 He was promoted to the active roster on November 27, 2019.

 On August 9, 2020, Lacy was waived by the Lions, but re-signed with the team on August 20.
 He was waived on September 5, 2020.